 Make your presence known

-It’s not quite necessary to bring along your tuba, but make some noise.
+It’s not quite necessary to bring along your tuba, but make some noise if you are hiking during hunting season.
 Sing a little song or have a conversation with nature.
 Whistling always works, too.
 Make hunters aware of your presence.
 They will be listening for animal sounds, any human sound will let them know you are there and protect you. if you do hear shooting, you should raise your voice to alert hunters to your presence.

 Don’t cross onto private property